opengd/uusma-processing/README.md

 30 hello
 ```
-The composition files starts by define which macro file to use.
+The composition files starts by defining which macro file to use.
 Then a time value in seconds and one or many named configs from the macro file to invoke at that delay value.
 And so the `hello` config changes from `macro.json` will be run after a delay of 5 seconds in this example.
 It will the go to the next row and pick a new delay.

 When the program reaches `jmp` it will jump to the defined delay value, in this case to `10`.
 The next following numbers are for how many times it should loop.
 In this case: two times, as it's also using 0 as one jump.
 If no loop counter value is defined it will loop once.